 Working with Password Protected Projects

-Microsoft Project allows the user to add password protection when saving project in MPP format:
+Microsoft Project allows users to add password protection when saving a project in MPP format:

-Now consider how Aspose.Tasks for .NET can be used to work with password protected projects saved in MPP format:
+This article demonstrates how Aspose.Tasks for .NET can be used to work with password-protected projects in MPP format.

 Read Password Protected Projects